snhu-coders/noob_snhubot/README.md

 * packtbook
   * Reaches out to the Packtbook Website to display the latest free book of the day.
   * `packtbook mini` will show the attachment in a smaller format.
+  * Automatically scheduled to launch at 8:30PM Eastern Time.
 * roll `XdY[±Z]`
   * Rolls X number of Y-Sided dice with a + or - Z modifier!
   * Invalid rolls will respond with _"That roll is not valid.
 Try `@Noob SNHUbot roll help`"_